Investing in New Student Companies at Universities

 PennTAP is looking for undergraduate student start-ups from any Penn State campus to compete in the annual Inc.U competition and eventually earn a spot to compete on “The Investment” TV show.

-The 2018 Inc.U competition submission deadline has past.
+The 2019 Inc.U Competition planning is underway.
 Contact us to learn more about how to compete in the next competition cycle.

 Key Competition Dates: